Nested conformal prediction and quantile out-of-bag ensemble methods: Split conformal based on nested prediction sets

-Hence $r(X_i, Y_i) = \max\{\widehat{q}_{\alpha/2}(X_i) - Y_i,\,Y_i - \widehat{q}_{1-\alpha/2}(X_i)\}$ for $i\in\mathcal{I}_2$.
-This recovers exactly the nonconformity score proposed by \citet{romano2019conformalized}.
-We believe that it is more intuitive to start with the shape of the predictive region, like we did here, than a nonconformity score.
-In this sense, nested conformal is a formalized technique to go from statistical/geometric intuition about the shape of the prediction region to a nonconformity score.
+We believe that it is more intuitive to start with the shape of the predictive set, like we did above, than a nonconformity score.
+In this sense, nested conformal is a formalized technique to go from statistical/geometric intuition about the shape of the prediction set to a nonconformity score.
+See Table~\ref{tab:summary_literature} for more translations between scores and nested sets.

-\end{enumerate} See Table~\ref{tab:summary_literature} for more translations between scores and nested sets.
-All the examples discussed in this section and listed in Table~\ref{tab:summary_literature} (except the one from~\cite{izbicki2019distribution}) result in interval prediction sets.
-However, optimal prediction sets need not be intervals and furthermore, intervals are not suitable when the response space is not convex (e.g., classification).
-Optimal predictions sets that are conditionally valid are obtained as level sets of the conditional densities~\citep{izbicki2019distribution} and are discussed through the nested framework in Appendix~\ref{appsec:optimal-prediction-set}.

 Split conformal prediction methods are often thought of as being statistically inefficient because they only make use of one split of the data for training the base algorithm, while the rest is held-out for calibration.
 Recently many extensions have been proposed~\citep{carlsson2014aggregated,vovk2015cross,johansson2014regression,bostrom2017accelerating,barber2019predictive,kim2020predictive} that make use all of the data for training.
 All of these methods can be rephrased easily in terms of nested sets; we do so in Sections~\ref{sec:Jackknife-plus} and \ref{sec:OOB-conformal}.
 This understanding also allows us to develop our novel method QOOB in Section~\ref{sec:QOOB}.